 With regard to the policy document for the Non-EEA Family Reunification Scheme, Ferriter J. opined that it would not be appropriate to consider striking down the policy document as a whole but recognised that situations could arise where it would not be proportionate for an applicant facing very difficult humanitarian circumstances to wait twelve months or more for a decision under the scheme.
 Commenting obiter, Ferriter J. saw the policy document as an exemplification of the executive discretion enjoyed by the Minister and that a fast-track procedure and detailed guidelines would be preferrable.

-Finally, AJ submitted that he was not aware of the fact that submitting his application weeks after his son turned 18 would exclude him from the family reunification application.
-Ferriter J. found that the State acted in breach of AJ’s right under Article 22 of the Qualification Directive 2004/83/EC in that it failed to give him information in a language he could reasonably be believed to understand, specifically the criteria and cut-off dates for family reunification purposes in Somali.
+Finally, AJ submitted that he was not aware of the fact that submitting his application weeks after his son turned 18 would exclude him from applying for family reunification.
+Ferriter J. found that the State breached AJ’s right under Article 22 of the Qualification Directive 2004/83/EC by failing to give him information in a language he could reasonably be believed to understand, specifically the criteria and cut-off dates for family reunification purposes in Somali.
 This was found to have a direct causal link to AJ not claiming family reunification prior to his son’s birthday.
 AJ was found to have a right to Francovich damages for non-transposition of Article 22 of the Qualification Directive.